Born about 1795-96;

 born in GA

 The 1870 Calhoun County, Alabama, census lists a Jesse Holland, age 74, which would make his date of birth about 1796.
 Jesse's wife is listed as Elizabeth, age 64.
-Living with them are son John Holland, age 24; and grandchildren Acy (or Agy) A. Holland, age 17; Amanda, age 14; and Wm H, age 9.
-Acy (Agy, Avey), Amanda and William H. are siblings and are most likely grandchildren of Jesse and Elizabeth.34 35
+Living with them are son John Holland, age 24; and grandchildren Avey A. Holland, age 17; Amanda, age 14; and Wm H, age 9.
+Avey, Amanda and William H. are the daughters of Jesse and Elizabeth's son William Henry Holland.34 35 149

 Elizabeth died between 1870 and 1877.
 Jesse Holland married Mrs. Martha Causby (Cosby) in Calhoun County, Alabama, on 13 November 1877.
 He appears with her on the 1880 census from Calhoun County.
 Jesse is 81 years old, Martha is 44, and her children, John, Mamie and Joseph Cosby are 10, 8, and 5.